PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

-In <FigureNumber previous /> above it takes ~2 seconds to load all data, but if humans and pets could be loaded at the same time, it would only take ~1 second.
+In <FigureNumber previous /> above it takes ~2 seconds to load all data, but if humans and pets could be loaded in parallel, it would only take ~1 second.
 You don't like applications that takes a long time to load all the data at startup, right?
-So you probably don't want to use synchronous programming to do load data at startup.
+So you probably don't want to use synchronous programming to load data at startup.

 ## What is Asynchronous Programming?
 So, asynchronous programming is when we start a long running operation, and it will run *in the background*.
-The rest of our code will run as usual while the long running operation runs in the background, until it completes.
-Then sometime in the future the long running operation will complete, and then the long running operation notifies our ordinary code what the result of the long running operation was, and our ordinary code can handle the result.
+The rest of our code will continue to run as usual until it has completed.
+Then, sometime in the future, the long running operation in the background will complete, and notify our ordinary code what the result of the long running operation was, and our ordinary code can handle the result of the long running operation.
 A visualization of this is shown in <FigureNumber /> below.

 <Figure caption="Sequence diagram where the app waits for three things at the same time (1 second in total).">
 <RenderMermaid graph-definition="